FileMeta/filemeta.github.io/CodeBit.md

 In the following text, ALL CAPS key words should be interpreted per [RFC 2119](https://tools.ietf.org/html/rfc2119).

 CodeBits are source code files with a metadata block near the beginning of the file.
 The metadata are in [MetaTag](/MetaTag) format and uses metadata property definitions from the [SoftwareSourceCode type](http://schema.org/SoftwareSourceCode) of [Schema.org](http://schema.org).
 At a minimum, the metadata block MUST include the `name`, `url`, `version`, and `keywords` properties and "CodeBit" MUST appear in the keywords.
-RECOMMENDED properties include `datePublished`, `author`, `description`, and `license`.
+RECOMMENDED properties include `datePublished`, `author`, `description`, `license`, and `dependencies`.
 Other metadata properties are optional and should be selected from [Schema.org](https://schema.org).

 The metadata block SHOULD be enclosed by multiline comment delimiters appropriate to the programming language.
 Single-line comment delimiters MAY be used.